Mixed-function oxidase: Medical significance

+Mixed-function oxidases are important in metabolism of drugs and other "xenobiotic" compounds: "Mixed function oxidases catalyze the oxidation of an extremely diverse array of lipophilic drug substrates as well as endobiotics such as steroid and thyroid hormones, fatty acids, and arachidonic acid metabolites.
+Because they introduce the hydrophilic hydroxy group, these oxidases convert lipophilic compounds to those that are more readily secreted or are often more available for further biodegradation.

 High levels of mixed-function oxidase activity have been studied for their activation effects in human colon carcinoma cell lines, to study the susceptibility to certain cancers.
 The research has been successful in mice but remains inconclusive in humans.